cenau/participate/index.md

 ---

 ## Take part in my experiment!
-Help me out with my PhD research; get hold of a friend and <a href="mailto:geraint.jones@ucl.ac.uk?Subject=Experiment signup" target="_top">sign up for my experiment!</a>
+Help me out with my PhD research; get hold of a friend and <a href="mailto:geraint.jones@ucl.ac.uk?Subject=Experiment signup" target="_top">email me to sign up for my experiment!</a>

 ## Whats it all about?
 I'm interested in the way people work together to analyse information, and how we can design systems to support this.
 I can tell you more after you've taken part in the experiment :-)